DataResponsibly/we-are-ai/modules/what-is-ai/_posts/2000-01-03-cooking-up-algorithms.md

 * A consumer who buys a bowl of soup for lunch.
 * The owner of the cafe where the soup is sold.

+As a group, explore the following question:

-What do these stakeholders value that could impact which recipe we should choose?
+* What do these stakeholders value that could impact which recipe we should choose?
 Match stakeholders with values in the form below.
-Feel free to add stakeholders and values to this list.
+Are there any stakeholders or values missing from this example?

 ```
 VAUES                                    STAKEHOLDERS